Neiltang277/blissr-dist/README.md

 # generate static project
 $ npm run generate
 ```

-*Note: Due to a bug in yarn's engine version detection code if you are
-using a prerelease version of Node (i.e. v7.6.0-rc.1) you will need to either:
-  1. Use `npm install`
-  2. Run `yarn` with a standard release of Node and then switch back

 For detailed explanation on how things work, checkout the [Nuxt.js docs](https://github.com/nuxt/nuxt.js).